Immortal Realms Vampire Wars Test/Review

 Immortal Realms: Vampire Wars is a tactical strategy game with turn-based battles in a vampire setting.
 The new strategy game is released for PC (Steam), PS4, XBox, Nintendo Switch.
 It offers a very special mix with bloodsuckers & medieval bloodthirsty style.
 In this article, I would like to show you what the game is about, how it is played, when it is released, and what you can expect from it.

 If you look at everything in context, Immortal Realms deserves a good, stable 80% rating.
 At least if one assumes that the three campaigns will probably offer at least 20-25 hours of game time and the price of 38,99 € for the full version will be rather in the midfield.
 But I would like to deduct 5% for the missing multiplayer.

 And I hope that the game will be polished until release.
-In the current state there is still another 3% deduction for wasted potential and a bit flat ambience in combat, a few blunders in handling like zoom or savegames.
+In the current state, there is still another 3% deduction for wasted potential and a bit flat ambiance in combat, a few blunders in handling like zoom or savegames.
 But I am confident that at least these last points will be cleared up until release.

 All in all, the bottom line is 80% minus 5% minus 3%, and in the end, the result is a 72% rating.
 And for vampire lovers, the corresponding figure is 77%.

 How do you like the vampire strategy game so far?
 Please write to me in the comments if this game type could be something for you and if you liked the game itself.
 Also, feel free to write me feedback on my videos.